32 Recipes for Sensory Bottles

 The above-linked article gives you the steps of making a themed sensory bottle with glitter, corn syrup and food coloring.
 That is followed by the instructions to make a sensory wave bottle.

-If you love looking up at a starry night, these space sensory bottles would have your back.
-The major supplies are water, glitter, acrylic paint, cotton balls, empty bottles and a hot glue gun.
+If you love looking up at a starry night, this space sensory bottle would have your back.
+The major supplies are a plastic bottle, water, baby oil, purple and blue liquid food color and silver glitter.